 \subsection{Time-series data generation}

-Several studies have applied Generative Adversarial Networks (GANs)~\cite{goodfellow2014generativeadversarialnetworks} to generate synthetic time-series data.
+Several studies have applied generative adversarial networks (GANs)~\cite{goodfellow2014generativeadversarialnetworks} to generate synthetic time-series data.
 One study used LSTM networks as both a generator and discriminator.
 A noise vector was used as input, and time-series data were generated recursively~\cite{mogren2016crnngancontinuousrecurrentneural}.
-A similar approach was applied in another study, where more realistic time-series data were generated using a Recurrent Neural Network (RNN) with additional domain-specific inputs~\cite{esteban2017realvaluedmedicaltimeseries}.
+Another study applied a similar approach and generated more realistic time-series data using a recurrent neural network (RNN) with additional domain-specific inputs~\cite{esteban2017realvaluedmedicaltimeseries}.
 TimeGAN was proposed to better preserve the temporal dynamics in the time-series training data, and both reconstructive and adversarial objectives were jointly optimized~\cite{yoon2019time}.

-The Variational Autoencoders (VAEs) have been explored for time-series data generation.
+Variational autoencoders (VAEs) have been explored for time-series data generation.
 TimeVAE was introduced to enable user-defined distributions in the decoder and enrich the temporal properties of the generated data~\cite{desai2021timevaevariationalautoencodermultivariate}.
 The representation capabilities of transformers have led to their adoption in time-series generation tasks.
 For example, Museformer was designed with fine- and coarse-grained attention mechanisms for symbolic music generation~\cite{yu2022museformer}.
 Another study combined an adversarial autoencoder with a Transformer to generate time-series data by integrating local and global features in the data~\cite{srinivasan2022timeseriestransformergenerativeadversarial}.